ThomasGsp/HyperProxmox/doc/md/08-usages.md

 ### Manage virtual machine (status)
 To manage an virtual machine, there are two way: use MongoID or the long path.
-The first way is probably more efficient in a scripting/program system and the second way for human.
+The first possibility is probably more efficient in a scripting/program way and the second for human.
 Indeed, it's just a wrapper.

-First way:
+First possibility:
 ```bash
 # 1 - Get the last date
 curl '/api/v1/static/dates/last'